-4.11.2 Testing the console lamps
+4.11.1 Testing the console lamps

-To test the lamps and displays, press the STATUS key up to seven times.
-At some stage in the cycle, the console and cabinet lamps should light and the displays should all show the figure 8 and a dot.
+To test the lamps and displays, press the STATUS key seven times.
+On the fifth and seventh pressures the console and cabinet lamps should light and the displays should all show the figure 8 and a dot.
 Faulty lamps and displays are easily detected by this method.